-If your shares are held in street name, you must contact your broker or nominee for instructions as to how to change your vote.
+If your shares are held in street name, you must contact your broker, bank or other agent for instructions as to how to change your vote.
 Your attendance at the Annual Meeting does not revoke your proxy.
 Your last vote, whether prior to or at the Annual Meeting, is the vote that we will count.